chocoteam/choco-solver/docs/source/1_overview.rst

 Update the classpath
 --------------------

-Simply add the jar file to the classpath of your project (in cli or in your favorite IDE).
+Simply add the jar file to the classpath of your project (in a terminal or in your favorite IDE).

 .. parsed-literal::